phantombuster/nickjs/README.md

 NickJS makes use of the latest DevTools protocol methods, so you'll need a very recent version of Chrome.

-At the time of writing, NickJS is using some methods from Chrome 63 which was released not long ago.
-Having a recent version of Chrome is critical for a smooth experience with NickJS.
+At the time of writing, NickJS is using some methods from Chrome 62, which is the Beta Channel.
+Having the correct version of Chrome is critical for a smooth experience with NickJS.
 Go to the [Chrome Release Channels](https://www.chromium.org/getting-involved/dev-channel) page and download a version compatible with your system.
 If you want this to be taken care of for you, check out [Phantombuster](https://phantombuster.com), which is basically our "NickJS as a service" platform.

 ## Environment variables